markmansour/DatabaseDesignAndImplementationBook/notes/Chapter-3.md

 missing bit must be a 1.
 Similar deductions can be made for each of the other bits (including the parity bit)

+> Note: Look into [Error correcting code](https://en.wikipedia.org/wiki/Error_correction_code), such as the Hamming code.

 These operations need to go through a controller.
 When the controller performs an update, it can update the physical disks, and it can calculate the parity bits.
 Reads and writes are handles the same as with striping - the controller determines which disk holds the requested sector and performs theat read/write operation.
 But write requests must also update the corresponding